HorbachAnton/ticketService/README.md

 Implemented functionality: authorization, registration, remembering user, changing personal data and password, localisation and internationalization.

 Application launch: 1)install maven; 2)clone or download app; 3)create the database using the ScriptDB.sql in the "config" folder; 4)open command line in app folder; 5)enter command "mvn jetty:run"; 6)open browser and enter in the address bar "localhost:8080/ticketService/welcome".

+IMPORTANT NOTICE: After the third step, you need to change the password in the hibernate.properties file to your password for the MySQL database.
+The hibernate.properties file is located in the properties folder (ticketService / src / main / resources / propertiey / hibernate.properties).